JanHerca/urantiapedia/output/wikijs/en/article/Harry_McMullan_III/Principles_Of_Knowing_Gods_Will.md

 There is a general guidance available to all of us, which is, and ever will be, true; such as is found in the spiritual teachings of The URANTIA Book.
 It will never be right to steal, and if our supposed divine inspiration tells us to do so, we deceive ourselves.
 In addition to that general guidance, there is a specific guidance which God has for each of us, uniquely intended for the person concerned.
 Honesty, mercy, and love, for example, are not normally guides to whether we should move to Des Moines or Dubuque.
 Specific guidance gives us course changes on a very intimate basis.
 The steps to receiving this guidance are: first, that we believe that God is actively involved in our lives; second, that he has a will for us; third, that his will is the best thing that could happen to us; fourth, that he is capable, in the manner of his choosing, of making his wishes known to us; and fifth, that he has endowed us with the ability to do his will.
 Ordinarily, the measure of the refinement of our guidance will be the measure of the refinement of our walk with God.
 If we are coarse towards him, our leading will be coarse; but, if we are refined in our attempts to follow his ways, if we are tender toward God and compassionate toward our brothers and sisters, our leading will likewise be refined,

 One of our best inner guides to knowing God's will as it relates to a particular situation is whether his peace is resting with us, that peace which Jesus described as the peace that passes all understanding.
 This is peace that doesn't depend on whether the sun is shining, or whether we got the raise, or whether the landlord raised the rent, or on whether we seem to be successful or not.
 His peace is inner; we are being led, motivated, and guided from within.
 One of the main characteristics of this peace, once we have experienced it, is that we are highly uncomfortable when we lose it, It functions like physical pain.
 Individuals born without the ability to feel pain stay in jeopardy of fatal injuries, because they don't know when their bodies are being hurt.
 God's peace is our gyroscope, telling us when we get off course.
 When we walk in the light as he is in the light, we experience his peace, but if we sin, the peace at least temporarily leaves us.
 When we return to the Father, when we renew a right relationship with the universe, his peace returns.
 To continually experience this inner peace, we must maintain a conscience void of offense.
 Is there anything worth disrupting our relationship with God? _The URANTIA Book_ teaches that Jesus made such extraordinary progress in the conquest of his mind in one short life because of his singleness of purpose and unselfish devotion.
-He was wholly consecrated, unreservedly dedicated to the doing of his Father's will. “_In his devotion to the cause of the kingdom, Jesus burned all bridges behind him; he sacrificed all hindrances to the doing of his Father's will._” ([UB 196:2.7](/en/The_Urantia_Book/196#p2_7))
+He was wholly consecrated, unreservedly dedicated to the doing of his Father's will. “_In his devotion to the cause of the kingdom, Jesus burned all bridges behind him; he sacrificed all hindrances to the doing of his Father's will._” (<a id="a84_1636"></a>[UB 196:2.7](/en/The_Urantia_Book/196#p2_7))

 Jesus taught that all we have to do is live loyally today, and tomorrow will take care of itself.
 The things he leads us to do today will turn out to have been right somewhere down the pike, even if it takes years or generations.
 We don't have to have the reason for a particular course of action spelled out; all we have to do is make sure that we live loyally and abide in his peace.